 And finally, keep the shoes when you’re not using them in a bag to protect them from UV light and sunlight, which can prematurely break down the rubber soles and shoe materials.

 Q: What’s the best way of finding the right size of climbing shoes?

 The short answer, and probably the glibbest one, is to simply say try them on.
 While it is true that finding the right fit for your needs does require a little trial and error while shopping, there are a few things to look for when you’re trying on a new pair of climbing shoes.
 First, make sure that there isn’t any excess room between your toes and the shoe itself, and that your toe knuckles are bunched up.
 Your toes should lay flat or be comfortably curved, and you should be able to scrunch them up if needed.
 Also, make sure that the shoe is long enough so that it fits snugly and comfortably on your heel.
 And finally, when you’re trying on the shoe, rotate your ankle a few times.
 This helps you check for slippage and areas where the shoe isn’t fitting correctly.

 Q: How often should I replace my climbing shoes?

 There really is no hard and fast rule about when you need to replace your shoes, but there are a few guidelines.
 First, before and after each climb, check your shoes for wear around the rand, the sole, and the lacing for starters.
-If you find any area that is starting to tear, break apart, or lose tread, replacement, or repair in the near future may be necessary.
+If you find any areas that are starting to tear, break apart, or lose tread, replacement or repair in the near future may be necessary.
 Second, consider how often you go climbing.
-In most cases, quality shoes will last you about a month if all you ever did was climb.
+In most cases, quality shoes will last you about a month if climbed nonstop.